A Walyalup / Fremantle Airbnb elopement

 The elopement ceremony was personalised to exactly what they wanted - intimate, sacred and beautiful.

 The couple, their legal witnesses and I headed inside to sign the paperwork.
-The guests got drinks ready and we made sure E and P had a moment to be together alone for the first time that day.
+The guests pepared some drinks while I made sure E and P had a moment to be together alone for the first time that day.

 They walked back into the space together, I pronounced them married and we had a toast to the newlyweds.
 Congratulations and hugs followed.